 Seed: Fertile flowers form a flattened oblong seed pod, pointed at the ends, pink initially and turning blackish in the fall.
 This splits open on one edge to reveal 4 to 10 flat, elliptical dark brown bean-like seeds.
 Pods are 2 to 4 inches long.
 This pod more closely resembles the domestic garden pea pod than the pods of most Pea family trees.

 Habitat: Eastern Redbud grows best in moist soils of valley slopes and hardwood forests.
-In the home landscape it should be positioned to have moist to moderate moist well drained soils with sun at least 3/4ths of the day.
+In the home landscape it should be positioned to have moist to moderately moist well drained soils with sun at least 3/4ths of the day.
 Water it during dry periods and mulch the root zone but not the trunk.
 It does not tolerate transplanting very well.
 Redbud will grow in Minnesota but Minnesotans are advised to buy the "Minnesota Strain Redbud" adapted cultivar which has been available now for a number of years.

 Names: The genus name Cercis is somewhat convoluted.
-It is derived from the Greek kerkis, which is a European species thought to be a popular but was also confusing applied to Cercis siliquastrum, known as the Judas-tree, traditionally believed to be the tree Judas of Judaea hanged himself.
+It is derived from the Greek kerkis, which is a European species thought to be a poplar but was also confusing applied to Cercis siliquastrum, known as the Judas-tree, traditionally believed to be the tree Judas of Judaea hanged himself.
 This use of Cercis, is why the Redbud is sometimes also called American Judas-tree.
 The species, canadensis, means 'of Canada' which is where it was probably first collected, but strangely enough, it is known in the wild only in SW Ontario and there it is uncommon.
 The author name of the plant classification, 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.